 What may turn some people off Ikachan is the relatively high difficulty level, especially at the beginning of the game.
-But as you gain level and gets access to more powerful attacks (for example, your pointy head at experience level 2 can destroy porous walls), the game becomes more fun and less frustrating.
+But as you gain levels and gets access to more powerful attacks (for example, your pointy head at experience level 2 can destroy porous walls), the game becomes more fun and less frustrating.
 One nice difference between Ikachan and typical platformers is that there is only one game environment to explore: your underwater surroundings.
 As you gain new attacks, you can use them to gain access to hitherto inaccessible areas.
 The game is in Japanese, but you don't really need to read the text to finish this charming and addictive little underdog.
 Highly recommended!
+Download to be found in the fansite linked below.

 Reviewed by: Underdogs